 With this website you can also create your own challanges and offer them to other site participants.

-Solutions are not shared even one solved, but the website does have a recommended number of steps with which to solve each puzzle and awards a bonus if your solution uses fewer steps than this.
+Solutions are not shared even once solved, but the website does have a recommended number of steps with which to solve each puzzle and awards a bonus if your solution uses fewer steps than this recommendation.

 microcorruption.com